MaedahBatool/date-picker-nextjs/README.md

 # Date Range Picker with Next.js

-This is an implementation of a Date Range Picker built with Next.js and Tailwind and deployed at Vercel.
+This is an implementation of a Date Range Picker built with Next.js.
+It includes the following tech stack:

+- Next.js
+- TailwindCSS
+- Vercel
 <!-- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started